top of page

 ## A Field Trip to Remember

 Sitting there, I felt tiny and helpless.
 When they asked about what I said, I lied, hoping to get out of it.
 The punishment was tough and left a mark on me.
 When I got home, my mom was furious.
-She spanked me, and I felt really exposed and vulnerable.
-She was more upset about what I said and that I lied, not really about how I was feeling.
+She spanked me so hard on my bare butt, she cut me with her ring, and I felt really exposed and vulnerable, as she left me lying there bleeding.
+She was upset about what I said and that I lied about it, not about how I was feeling that caused me to say that.
+I was only in fourth grade.

-I ended up feeling alone and misunderstood, all because I was left out by the girls I thought were my friends.
+I ended up feeling alone and misunderstood, all because I was left out by these girls, and my mom didn’t care that I was hurting, emotionally and physically.
 This tough experience taught me a lot about friendship, acceptance, and how important words are.
-It really shaped how I see empathy and the need for kindness in a tough world.

 ## 10th Grade: The New Girl

-One day, she suggested we ditch school to visit her uncle, who had some booze.
-Wanting some adventure and to keep our friendship strong, I went along with it.
-The thrill of breaking the rules was pretty exciting, and we got back just before lunch to avoid getting caught.
-On our way back, we ran into a senior I had a crush on.
-She convinced him to join us, which made the day even more thrilling.
-We kept our little adventure a secret, even from my boyfriend, which led to some unexpected drama.
+One day, she came up with the idea of skipping school to visit her uncle, who had some booze.
+Craving a bit of adventure and wanting to keep our friendship strong, I decided to go along.
+The rush of breaking the rules was pretty exciting, and we planned to sneak back just before lunch so we wouldn't get caught.
+On our way to his place, we bumped into a senior.
+He was cute, but I already had a boyfriend.
+She talked him into joining us, which made the day even more thrilling.
+We kept our little adventure under wraps, even from my boyfriend, which stirred up some unexpected drama later.
 This whole experience taught me that making impulsive choices when you're young can lead to some surprising and tough situations.

 ## A Reflection on Choices and Consequences

-The second girl also became a mom while still in high school, juggling parenting with her studies.
-Despite the pressures and loneliness of being a young mom, she was determined and resilient, working hard to create a better future for herself and her child.
+One of the girls had a baby while she was still in high school, juggling the challenges of being a mom with her schoolwork.
+Even though being a young mom was hard and sometimes felt isolating, she stayed strong and determined, working hard to create a better future for herself and her child.

-These stories show that life isn't always straightforward, and choices are shaped by personal circumstances.
-Instead of judging, we should empathize with their challenges and appreciate their strength in overcoming difficulties.
+These stories show us that life can get pretty messy, and the choices people make are shaped by their own circumstances.
+Instead of judging, let's try to understand what they're going through and appreciate their strength in handling tough situations.

 Role of Bullies

-Bullies often try to control social situations, thinking it makes them look cooler, but it usually just hides their own insecurities.
-They might feel powerful for a bit, but bullying often leaves them feeling alone, anxious, and sorry for their actions, stuck in a loop of trying to regain lost status.
-On the flip side, those who get bullied often become more resilient and empathetic, which helps them grow and understand themselves and others better.
-They often turn into champions for kindness and create supportive communities.
-These experiences highlight how tricky growing up can be and show why empathy is so important, reminding us that every interaction shapes who we are.
+Bullies often try to take over social situations, thinking it makes them look cooler, but it's usually just a way to cover up their own insecurities.
+They might feel powerful for a while, but bullying often leaves them feeling lonely, anxious, and regretful, stuck in a cycle of trying to regain lost status.
+On the other hand, people who get bullied often become tougher and more empathetic, which helps them grow and understand themselves and others better.
+They often turn into advocates for kindness and build supportive communities.
+These experiences show how tricky growing up can be and why empathy is so important, reminding us that every interaction shapes who we are.
 It's crucial to create spaces for open conversations and understanding to build a more inclusive society.

 Lists